mika-s/mika-s.github.io/_posts/_drafts/2019-06-01-notes-on-70-762-Developing-SQL-Databases.markdown

 #### Monitor and diagnose scheduling and wait statistics using dynamic management objects

+Wait statistics can be used to find which resource that's being a bottleneck on performance.
+Wait statistics allows us to analyze the time a worker thread spends in various states before it completes a request.

+Wait statistics are found in the following DMVs:

+* **sys.dm_os_wait_stats:**

+  Information about completed waits on the instance level.
+We can use this to find the most frequently occuring waits.

+  *Identify CPU issues:*

+  - The signal wait time can be compared to the total wait tiem to determine the relative percentage of tiem that a thread has to wait for its turn to run on the CPU.
+If the value is high, it can indicate that the CPU is overwhelmed.
+The server either needs more CPU or CPU-intensive queries have to be tuned to use less CPU.
+  - *SOS_SCHEDULER_YIELD* will occur more often if the CPU is under pressure.

+  *Identify IO issues:*

+  - There can be IO issues if there are many waits with "IO" in the name.
+  - Two wait types that often occur when there are IO issues are: *ASYNC_IO_COMPLETION* and *IO_COMPLETION*.
+Physical disk performance counters should be used to confirm this.
+    Adding indexes might help with reducing IO contention.
+  - *PAGEIOLATCH* waits might be shown when threads are waiting for latches to release after writing data page in memory to disk.
+  - *WRITELOG* waits might be shown when the log management system is waiting to flush to disk.

+  *Identify memory pressure:*

+  - *PAGEIOLATCH* waits might also idicate memory pressure.
+It appears when SQL Server doesn't have enough free memory for the buffer pool.
+The *Page Life Expectancy* performance counter should be checked to see if it's dropping compared to a baseline value.
+  - *RESOURCE_SEMAPHORE* waits is an indicator of memory pressure.
+It occures when a query requests more memory than is currently available.
+There are DMVs that can be used to find memory-intensive queries.
+Their query plans should be reviewed.

+* **sys.dm_exec_session_wait_stats:**

+  Information about waits on the session level.
+Similar to sys.dm_os_wait_stats, but contains a column for session id.
+New in SQL Server 2016.

+* **sys.dm_os_waiting_tasks:**

+  Information about requests on the waiter list.
+To find performance bottlenecks we can try to find tasks that have waited too long.

 <a name="troubleshoot_and_analuze_storage_io_and_cache_issues"></a>

 #### Troubleshoot and analyze storage, IO, and cache issues

+**Storage and IO issues:**

+Storage and IO issues can occur when the harddisk is slow or when the RAID is not configured correctly.
+The following DMVs can be used to analyze storage and IO issues:

+* **sys.dm_os_wait_stats:** seethe  section above.

+* **sys.dm_io_virtual_file_stats:**
+* **sys.master_files:** these two are used together to get metrics about data and log files.
+It will help us find the busiest files and provides information about IO stalls.

+* **sys.dm_os_performance_counters:** performance-counter information.

+    - **SQLServer:Buffer Manager: Page lookups/sec:** Average request per second at which SQL Server finds a page in the buffer pool.
+This value should be lower than SQLServer:SQL Statistics: Batch Requests/sec multiplied by 100.

+    - **SQLServer:Buffer Manager: Page reads/sec:** Average rate at which SQL Server reads from disk.
+      This value should be lower than the hardware specifications for the IO subsystem's read operations.

+    - **SQLServer:Buffer Manager: Page writes/sec:** Average rate at which SQL Server writes to disk.
+      This value should be lower than the hardware specifications for the IO subsystem's write operations.

+   If the counters are too high we can alleviate the issue by adding new indexes, improve existing indexes, normalize tables or partition tables.
+Replacing hardware with faster hardware can also help

+**Cache issues:**

+Cache bottlenecks can occur when SQL Server does not have enough memory to manage.

+The following DMVs can be used to analyze caching issues:

+* **sys.dm_os_memory_cache_counters:** view the current state of the cache.
+* **sys.dm_os_sys_memory:** view resource usage information for the server.
+* **sys.dm_os_memory_clerks:** view usage information by memory clerk processes.

+The following performance counters are also interesting:

+* **SQLServer:Buffer Manager: Free List Stalls/Sec:** Number of requests per second that SQL Server waits for a free page in the buffer cache.
+If this value is greater than zero on a frequent basis, the server is experiencing memory pressure.

+* **SQLServer:Buffer Manager: Lazy Writes/Sec:** Number of times per second that SQL Server flushes pages to disk.
+If this number is rising over time, and Free List Stalls/Sec is also greater than zero, you likely need more memory on the server.

+* **SQLServer:Memory Manager: Memory Grants Outstanding:** Number of processes that have acquired a memory grant successfully.
+A low value might signify memory pressure.

+* **SQLServer:Memory Manager: Memory Grants Pending:** Number of processes that are waiting for a memory grant.
+If this value is greater than zero, consider turning queries or adding memory to the server.

 <a name="monitor_azure_sql_database_query_plans"></a>

 #### Monitor Azure SQL Database query plans

+The following methods can be used to monitor Azure SQL Database query plans:

+* **SQL statements:** `SET SHOWPLAN_*` can be used to see query plans.
+The buttons in the toolbar in SSMS can do the same.

+* **Extended events:** Extended events can be used to capture query plans.
+The syntax is slightly different from SQL Server.
+To write to file we have to use an Azure Storage container.

+* **Query Store:** The Query Store is enabled by default in Azure SQL databases.
+We can either use the Query Store views or the Query Store DMVs.

+SQL Trace cannot be used in Azure SQL Database.

 ---